deenasun/vision-zoo/WORKSHEET.md

 ### 1.2.1 How is `_get_transforms` different from the one in CIFAR10Dataset?

 `The _get_transforms function in the MediumImagenetHDF5 Dataset also regularizes the values in each sample point to be bewteen 0 to 255 and normalizes each sample point with a mean and standard deviation.
 For this Dataset, we also apply a resizing that scales the image by 2.
-The additional steps of randomly flipping the image and randomizing the image's brightness, contrast, and saturation are applied only if the Dataset is a training split and the Dataset's augment parameter is set to True."
+The additional steps of randomly flipping the image and randomizing the image's brightness, contrast, and saturation are applied only if the Dataset is a training split and the Dataset's augment parameter is set to True.`

 ### 1.2.2 How is `__getitem__` different from the one in CIFAR10Dataset?
 How many data splits do we have now?
 Is it different from CIFAR10?
 Do we have labels/annotations for the test set?

 `The __getitem__ function for the MediumImagenet Dataset first loads the image file associated with the Dataset's split.
-If the Dataset is a test set, then the function also gets its corresponding label; otherwise, the image's label is set as -1.
+If the Dataset isn't a test set, then the function also gets its corresponding label; otherwise, the image's label is set as -1.
 Finally, we transform the image and cast the label into a tensor.
 There are 3 data splits: train, val, and test.
 Only the test set has labels.`

 ### 1.2.3 Visualizing the dataset